CESNET/metacentrum-user-docs/docs/computing/trap-command/index.md

 ...
 ```

-This, too, can lead to unintentional loss of results, as the `clean_scratch` is executed before the result files are copied away.
+In this case, the scratch directory would be cleaned before the output files would be copied away.

-### TERM

- -->
+*Solution:* When adding any sanity check, keep this risk in mind.